Quick start

 Best uses

-• Estimate an annual RMD from a traditional retirement account.
+- Estimate an annual RMD from a traditional IRA or similar retirement account.

-• Look up the Uniform Lifetime Table factor for an age.
+- Look up the IRS Uniform Lifetime Table factor for one age.

 What this calculator is for

-Good fit examples: Estimate an annual RMD from a traditional retirement account.
-Look up the Uniform Lifetime Table factor for an age.
+Good fit examples: Estimate an annual RMD from a traditional IRA or similar retirement account.
+Look up the IRS Uniform Lifetime Table factor for one age.

 What to enter